why treat it?

 A special microlens array further focusses the energy into numerous micro-beams 2mm under the skin.
 This produces very high energy in the microbeams that can clear stubborn pigmentation more effectively while reducing the risk of complications by leaving a fraction of skin untreated to help heal the treated skin.

-Fractional Thulium Laser
+Fractional Thulium Laser for Pigmentation

 Thulium laser has a wavelength of 1927nm and is able to selectively remove only the superficial layer of the skin where most of the pigmentation is concentrated, leading to a whitening effect, collagen stimulation and improvement in pigmentation.
 Due to the very controlled damage when applied in a fractional manner, there is very minimal downtime.